- Section I describes several general principles that express Btel’s commitment to assuring strong and meaningful customer privacy protection.

 Section II – USE OF CUSTOMER PROPRIETARY NETWORK INFORMATION

-Customers count on Btel to respect and protect the privacy of information we obtain in the normal course of providing telecommunications services to our customers.
+Customers count on Btel to respect and protect the privacy of information we obtain in the normal course of providing communications services to our customers.
 Btel is committed to protecting the privacy of all customer information, and in particular the privacy of customer proprietary network information (or CPNI).

 Definition of “Customer Proprietary Network Information.”

-The term “customer proprietary network information” is defined by federal statute to mean: (i) information that relates to the quantity, technical configuration, type, destination, location, and amount of use of a telecommunications service subscribed to by any customer of a telecommunications carrier, and that is made available to the carrier by the customer solely by virtue of the carrier-customer relationship; and (ii) information contained in the bills pertaining to telephone exchange service or telephone toll service received by a customer of a carrier.
+The term “customer proprietary network information” is defined by federal statute to mean: (i) information that relates to the quantity, technical configuration, type, destination, location, and amount of use of a communications service subscribed to by any customer of a communications carrier, and that is made available to the carrier by the customer solely by virtue of the carrier-customer relationship; and (ii) information contained in the bills pertaining to telephone exchange service or telephone toll service received by a customer of a carrier.

 Use of Customer Proprietary Network Information.